Library resources for researchers using mass spectrometry.

 |RM plugin||Simple, facilitated extraction of spectroscopic and chemical kinetic concentration data to help analyze reaction monitoring data.||Download RM|

-Download Mnova DB server plugin
+Download Mnova DB server plugin - license expires 2/14/20

 Mnova DB is an effective, fully integrated, multiplatform environment for the storage, indexing and searching of analytical chemistry data (NMR, LC/GC/MS and molecular structures).
 While the client side remains the same and integrated in Mnova, there are three versions of the DB Server plugin.
 Select the one that best fits your needs.
+Please contact me if you are currently using Mnova DB and need access to it in the future.

 ||Description||Windows Download Options (.exe installer)